markoneill/trustbase-windows/TrustBaseWin/README.md

 All of Trustbase on Windows is contained in a single Visual Studio solution.

+We are using Visual Studio 2015.
+The Windows SDK version 10.0.x.x must be installed.

 #### Policy Engine

 The Policy Engine can be tested on it's own if `COMMUNICATIONS_DEBUG_MODE` in communications.h is set to true, and `COMMUNICATIONS_DEBUG_QUERY` is the path to a binary file containing a query message formatted as a message from the Kernel Driver.

-To set up the Policy Engine, the project for both the Policy Engine and libconfig++ must be set to a x64 build mode, and the Policy Engine must have it's project search for includes in libconfig's file.
-This applies to both Debug and Release modes.

 The Policy Engine also currently expects the "trustbase.cfg" file to be in the same folder as the executable.

 The Policy Engine also has a hardcoded path for the debug query in 'communications.h'.

 A compiled version of Openssl 64 bit with applink enabled needs to be included.
 This has already been built and is located in the "Tools.zip".
 This should be unzipped and placed in the Trustbase root folder.
-This is located in our shared Google Drive at:
+This is located in our private Google Drive at:

   Internet - Security Joint Research - TrustBase - Windows